 Manning the tavern caused Carlone to spend more time with the jocular Buloke in a one-on-one setting.
 He was away from the quarry for the winter as per his usual seasonal work cycle.
 It was on a late-night running the inn's tavern that he confided in Carlone that married life has not been what he expected with Peaches.
 He somberly admitted that he had become put off by her no longer happy-go-lucky attitude.
-As he finished, he seemed to regret saying such a thing out loud, yet he went on to whisper that he made the effort to go as far as to avoid Peaches as much as he could.
-Carlone did not know how to respond to Buloke's revelation, but she could tell he had been waiting to get this off of his chest to anyone who would listen for some time.
-Buloke, almost speaking to himself now, continued to say that he even considered staying on at the quarry for the winter this year just to have some peace from his growing family.
+When he finished, he seemed to regret saying such a thing out loud, yet he went on to whisper that he made the effort to go as far as to avoid Peaches whenever he could.
+Carlone did not know how to respond to Buloke's confession, but she could tell he had been waiting to get it off of his chest to anyone who would listen for some time.
+Buloke, almost speaking to himself now, continued on to say that he even considered staying on at the quarry for the whole year just to have some peace from his growing family.
 Although Carlone and Peaches were not especially close, Carlone still felt it would be a disservice to a fellow female to not advocate for the wife and mother of this man's children at that moment.
 However, she was torn to see the typically jolly Buloke looking so depressed as well.
-Not knowing how to react, Carlone patted Buloke's shoulder as she took her leave for the night telling him "chin up my friend."
+Not knowing how to react, Carlone patted Buloke's shoulder and took her leave for the night telling him "chin up my friend.
+Things always get better in time."
 She knew it was not the heartfelt advice that Buloke was looking for in a peer, but it was what little Carlone could do to spare herself the possibility of being caught in the middle of a contentious argument later.

-Buloke kept the tavern open late that night, brooding alone as he sipped his family's ale.
-It was Peaches who caught Carlone the next day to have a bit of a chat.
-Carlone realizing Peaches was trying to get the details of her husband's feelings to be divulged, changed the subject quickly to focus less on the disrepair of the unhappy union between the couple to the topic of her own relationship with the Regent.
-As Carlone retold her experiences with the man, she came to the conclusion of how silly she sounded believing a likely groundskeeper was the actual Regent.
+Buloke kept the tavern open late that night, brooding alone while he sipped his family's ale.
+It was Peaches who caught up to Carlone the next day to have a bit of a chat.
+Carlone realizing Peaches was searching for the details of her husband's feelings to be revealed, changed the subject quickly to focus less on the disrepair of the unhappy union between the couple to the topic of her own relationship with the Regent.
+After Carlone retold her experiences with the man, she came to the conclusion of how silly she sounded believing a likely groundskeeper was the actual Regent.
 Peaches though, being in the know about these types of things was intrigued.
 It did not take much for her to get Carlone to speak of all of her concerns about a possible pregnancy.
-Peaches, who was an authority on these matters from her years as a tavern maid, as well as her own experience as a mother, gave her some unwanted advice, which was to essentially try to extort money from the Regent if she were pregnant with his child, something Carlone frowned at hearing.
-Even when she was trying to be friendly, Carlone found Peaches to still be the same person she knew from when she was working at the quarry.
+Peaches, who was an authority on these matters from her years as a tavern maid, as well as her own experiences as a mother, gave her some unwelcome advice, which was to essentially try to extort money from the Regent if she were pregnant with his child.
+Carlone frowned at hearing this.
+Even when she was trying to be friendly, Carlone found Peaches to be a person lacking respectable values.
 Their differences boiled down to Carlone preferring not to flirt or date those she worked with, while Peaches had made a living out of her sexuality among those same men.
-Carlone nodded at Peaches before she made an excuse to escape the conversation with Peaches whom she found to be too ignorant and petty to attempt to correct.
+Carlone blinked at Peaches before she made an excuse to escape the conversation with Peaches whom she found to be too ignorant and petty to attempt to correct.

-The next night when many of the workers were still at the inn or lingering in the tavern, Buloke got into a bar fight, while Carlone tried to drag him out of it.
+The next night when many of the workers were still at the inn or lingering in the tavern, Buloke got into a bar fight.
+Carlone tried to drag him out of it.
 For her efforts, she received a painful black eye.
-Buloke however, praised her for her ability to not lose focus despite being hurt something she did not think about until after he said so.
-She supposed that after years of being bruised while working at the quarry had numbed her senses to any tenderness she may acquire until after the fact.
-Buloke told Carlone he didn't want to go back to the quarry anymore because he is afraid that what happened to Viktor's foot could happen to him.
+Buloke however, praised her for her ability to not lose focus despite being hurt, something she did not think about until after he said so.
+She supposed that after years of being bruised while working at the quarry had numbed her senses to any tenderness she may have acquired until after the fact.
+Buloke told Carlone he didn't want to go back to the quarry anymore because he was afraid that what happened to Viktor's foot could happen to him.
 He admitted that he had trouble interacting with Viktor after his injury because he felt too much pity for him to treat him like an equal anymore, now that Viktor had become a "cripple."
 Carlone finally understood why Viktor had refused to return home, knowing that his family would care for him there.
-She is mixed between being angry with Buloke for his treatment of Viktor, and also glad for his honesty about it.
+She was mixed between being angry with Buloke for his treatment of Viktor, and also glad for his honesty about it.
 She responded by telling Buloke that Viktor was doing well with his new wife and that they are finally officially related.
-Buloke smiled at this saying that he feels some closure knowing that "The place I want to be is in the palace guard.
+Buloke smiled at this saying that he felt relieved knowing that.
+"The place I want to be is in the palace guard.
 They are opening up the castle in the Capital soon because the Queen is getting married there.
-The pay is better there than anywhere I know of."
+The pay is better than anywhere I know of," Buloke spouted.
 Carlone kept to herself about her experience with the man she had a short-lived romance with that referred to himself as the Regent.
-By then she had decided it was certain that he was probably the steward of the property than anything else.
+By then she had decided it was certain that he was probably the steward of the property over anything else.

-The next morning, Neery's widow who was a friend of the family came to stay at the inn with her children.
-She had three teenage sons, two adult daughters as well as her own elderly mother in tow.
+The next morning, Neery's widow who was a friend of the family, came to stay at the inn with her children.
+She had three teenage sons, two adult daughters, as well as her own elderly mother in tow.
 Their arrival was solemn and unceremonious.
 Carlone could feel the sadness they each harbored at losing their beloved father.
 As if to keep moving to avoid their own grief, they all went to work without complaint.
-These newcomers along with Sara and Juniper made a full house, causing Carlone to soon find that her duties at the inn's tavern had become redundant.
+These newcomers along with Sara and Juniper made a full house, causing Carlone to soon find that her duties at the inn's tavern to have become redundant.
 The young girls tended the laundry, and the older women the kitchen.
-The teens worked outside chopping wood or mending the inn's structure.
+The teens worked outside chopping wood and mending the inn's structure.
 The inn was now a very well-oiled facility.
-By the end of the day, Merri did not need to ask Carlone to go she was already aware she did not fit there anymore.
+By the end of the day, Merri did not need to ask Carlone to go, she was already aware she did not fit there anymore.

-Off to the side, there has been a welling friction between Peaches and Buloke.
-He felt she had changed since their marriage, while she felt he was being unrealistic about their aging together as a couple.
-There were days that were increasing in frequency that they could not be in the same room together.
+Off to the side, there had been a welling friction between Peaches and Buloke.
+He felt she had changed since their marriage.
+Peaches countered that by claiming Buloke was being unrealistic about their aging together as a couple.
+It had become a commonality that they could not be in the same room together.
 The straw that broke the camel's back between the two was when Buloke told his wife that he would not be going back to the quarry anymore for work.
 Peaches chided him for shrieking his adult responsibilities because the inn did not make enough money to support the family in the off-season.
 This resulted in them having a big blow-up of an argument the likes of which the whole house could hear.
 It was after the sound of a crash from Peaches throwing a vase at Buloke that Merri came rushing in to intervene.
 She worried that Buloke and Peaches' fighting would negatively affect their children, none of whom were out of their toddler years.
-Additionally, Peaches who was recently rebounding from a miscarriage the previous spring was ordered to have a low-stress pregnancy, something that apparently could not be achieved with her husband in the present company.
+Additionally, Peaches who was recently rebounding from a miscarriage the previous spring was ordered to have a low-stress pregnancy, something that apparently could not be achieved with her husband in present company.
 This caused Merri to do something Carlone never expected to see her do: toss her favorite son out of the family home.
-"Out with you go find work to send home.
+"Out with you!
+Go find work to send earnings home.
 It's no good for you here," Merri said as she pulled her son by his collar to pack his things, leaving Peaches to cry as she clutched her belly.
 Carlone having no money herself began to pack her things too.
 She wanted to go before she wore out her welcome.